A tented eco-camp beyond the end of the road in the breathtaking Sahara Desert”

 - Comfortable glamping (proper beds, solar powered lights) with friendly Moroccan Berber hosts to look after you

-- The journey there, and the sense of remoteness and adventure
+- The spectacular journey there, and the sense of remoteness and adventure

-- No other camps nearby and no other guests - these dunes near M’hamid are lesser known than those near Merzouga
+- Not many other camps nearby - these dunes near M’hamid are lesser known than those near Merzouga

 - You're in the wrong place if you're an agoraphobic, as this is a land of vast open spaces

 - The desert can be a hostile environment: maintenance is a constant struggle so expect rustic rather than super-lux